Blog icon

 Australia

-• There has been a decline of around 15 per cent in April to October rainfall in the southwest of Australia since 1970.
-Across the same region, May to July rainfall has seen the largest decrease, by around 19 per cent since 1970.
+• In the south-west of Australia there has been a decrease of around 16% in April to October rainfall since 1970.
+Across the same region, May to July rainfall has seen the largest reduction, by around 20% since 1970.

-• In the south-east of Australia, there has been a decrease of around 10 per cent in April to October rainfall since the late 1990s.
+• In the south-east of Australia, there has been a decrease of around 9% in April to October rainfall since 1994.

 • There has been an increase in extreme fire weather, and a longer fire season, across large parts of the country since the 1950s.